niblyx-malnus/grout/README.md

 A bot to access simple groups-related utilities directly in a groups chat.
 Inspired by [%gato](https://github.com/midsum-salrux/gato/) by ~midsum-salrux.

+## WARNING:
+Messy and experimental.
+Commands subject to change.
+I expect to make a big mess while generating initial commands and then hopefully extract some order out of the resulting chaos.

 ## Installation
 1. Clone this repo.
 2. Boot up a ship (fakezod or moon or whatever you use).